Xilinx/vmk180-trd/docs/source/docs/platform1/docs/introduction.md

 * Processing/Accelerator/Memory-to-memory (M2M) pipeline implementing 2D Filter.
 Captured video frames are read from DDR memory, processed by the filter, and then written back to memory.

-* An Display/Output pipeline reads video frames from memory and sends the frames to a sink.
-In this case the sink is a HDMI display/Jupyter notebook Application with display interface or to the host via QDMA's card to host (C2H) channel.
+* An Display/Output pipeline reads video frames from DDR memory and sends the frames to a sink.
+In this case the sink is a HDMI display or to the host via QDMA's card to host (C2H) channel.

 The following figure shows an example end-to-end pipeline which could be a single image sensor as the video source, filter 2D for processing.
-The processed frames are either  displayed via HDMI port or jupyter notebook .
+The processed frames are either  displayed via HDMI port or via monitor on PCIe Host.
 The video format in the figure is the output format on each block.
 Details are described in the [Hardware Architecture document](hw_arch_platform.md).

 ![End to end example pipelines](../../media/end_to_end_pp.PNG)